 Contact lenses after corneal transplant

-This can make all the difference when it comes to getting your drivers licence, enjoying movies, reading, computer work etc.
+This can make all the difference when it comes to getting your drivers license, enjoying movies, reading, computer work etc.

 There are a number of sizes to choose from, depending on what provides a good fit and, most important, good comfort.

-- Sclerals are the largest of all, and extend right out onto the sclera.
-They vault the sensitive cornea and only touch the far less sensitive white of your eye.
+There are three design types.
+Corneal designs are larger than normal, but sit on your cornea only.
+Mini-sclerals are larger, and extend onto the white of your eye (the sclera).
+Sclerals are the largest of all, and extend right out onto the sclera.
+They vault the sensitive cornea and only touch the whites of your eye (sclera), a far less sensitive tissue.
 Your tears fill the space beneath the hard lens, regardless how irregular your cornea.
 (See diagram below).